viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

 Go to the next page for Debug configuration, and set "Number of Write Address Watchpoints" and "Number of Read Address Watchpoints" to 1.
 This will make debugging a bit easier.
 Finish the configuration wizard by clicking Next.

-**Do not run Connection Automation yet.**

 > [!NOTE]
 > MicroBlaze Reference Guide [UG984](https://docs.amd.com/r/en-US/ug984-vivado-microblaze-ref) says in [Table 105](https://docs.amd.com/r/en-US/ug984-vivado-microblaze-ref/Maximum-Frequencies), that max. frequency of MicroBlaze on Artix 7 (the chip used on the Arty A7 board) is 267 MHz.
 However, 267 MHz is probably a best-case scenario with MicroBlaze of minimum complexity (no caches, all options set to minimum).
 > The 200 MHz I used does not seem to be in an "overclocking range".
 >
 > However, after the implementation, you will see a critical warning: "[Timing 38-282] The design failed to meet the timing requirements."
-The reason is negative setup slack on the intra-clock paths of signals within the MicroBlaze.
+The reason is a negative setup slack on the intra-clock paths of signals within the MicroBlaze.
 >
 > It is generally bad to have a negative setup slack.
 The design presented here worked well in all my tests, but we are "pushing our luck".
 I can't say that 200 MHz is a safe frequency.
 > If you want to be 100% on the safe side, reduce the main clock clk_wiz_0.clk_out1 to 100 MHz.
 All timing warnings will disappear and all slacks will be positive as they should.